Endoscopic resection and transoral laser microsurgery (TLM)

-The surgeon passes a thin, flexible tube with a camera at the end (endoscope) into your mouth and down into your throat.
+The surgeon passes a thin, flexible tube with a camera at the end into the mouth and down the throat.
+This is called an endoscope.

 They use the camera to see images of the larynx.
 These appear on a screen in the operating theatre.
 This lets your surgeon see the cancer clearly.